Have you noticed how most businesses talk about themselves? Check the “About Us” page and you’ll see that they are actually saying the same message:

 The brand had been launched but had no real differentiation in a category where all brands are equally effective.
 Languishing at less than 2% share, it was in very real danger of being delisted.
 Young girls were introduced to the category by their mums and generally just kept using that brand from there on in.

 The solution?
-By positioning U by Kotex as a fashion brand rather than a femme care brand, we can allow girls to live this daring life vicariously and at the same time get away from the “yuckiness” of the category.
+We positioned U by Kotex as a fashion brand rather than a femme care brand, thus allowing girls to live this daring life vicariously and at the same time get away from the “yuckiness” of the category.

 The results?
 It lifted brand share from less than 2% when we started on the brand to now just under 16%, the “Beaver” ad received over 1 million hits on YouTube within launch week, it gained over $4 million of free media, and the brand strategy is replicated in the USA.